-Excel (or some other suitable software) is used to yield the initial reaction rates from raw kinetic data.
+Excel (or any other suitable software) is used to yield the intitial reaction rates from raw kinetic data.
 Oxygen concentration is plotted versus time for each run to verify that each set of data is generating a plot that appears to be roughly linear (Figure 6 (left)).
 If there is significant and clear deviation from linearity in the data at longer times, it may be necessary to omit some of the data prior to obtaining the initial rate of the reaction.
 Then a linear-least-squares fit is performed to obtain the slope, which should be the initial rate of the reaction, for each run.
 Initial rates are plotted as a function of the concentration of glucose (Figure 6 (right)) and a linear-least-squares fit is performed to these data.
 From this plot, the concentration of the unknown glucose samples is obtained.
 The best estimates for the unknown glucose concentrations should be reported and its associated uncertainty (standard deviation) that can be estimated.
 A plot containing the kinetic runs and a calibration curve should be included in the final report.

-Figure 6: (left) Measured O2 depletion of glucose calibration standards and (right) calibration curve for calculation of the glucose concentration.
-3.4 Breath analysis In the last part of the lab course the oxygen concentration in exhaled breath will be investigated.
+Figure 6: (left) Measured O_2 depletion of glucose calibration standards and (right) calibration curve for calculation of the glucose concentration.
+3.3 Breath analysis In this part of the lab course the oxygen concentration in exhaled breath will be investigated.
 Therefore, capillaries with integrated oxygen sensors are provided.
 Again it is necessary to calibrate the sensors before the measurements.
 This is done by using a two-point calibration with ambient air and nitrogen.
 Oxygen values are recorded under different conditions: - Exhaled breath under normal conditions - Exhaled breath after breath holding - Exhaled breath after breath holding with previous hyperventilation - Exhaled breath during excercise (for example squats) The results of these oxygen measurements should be listed and discussed in the report of the lab course.
+3.4 Transcutaneous oxygen measurement The sensor spots derived from 3.1 are first calibrated by using a two-point calibration with ambient air and nitrogen and fixed on a flexible and oxygen-impermeable support.
+These sensor patches are transferred onto the skin of a volunteer (one per group) by using spray-on plaster.
+Then the backside has to be hermetically sealed by using a provided poly(vinyl alcohol) solution.
+Oxygen values are recorded under different conditions: